EBIBioSamples/read_docs/docs/submit/general-guide/metadata-model.rst

 -----------------

 To ensure that each sample is registered with at least a minimum amount of metadata, ENA provides GSC-based `Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_.
-These provide a set of minimal attributes which you should provide for a given sample. **Please note that registering a BioSample with an ENA checklist is a requirement for submitting data using this sample to ENA.**
+These provide a set of minimal attributes which you should provide for a given sample.

+.. note:: Registering a BioSample with an ENA checklist is a requirement for submitting data related to this sample to ENA.

 These checklists are developed in collaboration with different research communities to ensure that they are relevant and realistic for their context.
 Note that each checklist provides a set of mandatory values which must always be provided, as well as recommended values which should be provided wherever possible,